Van Dyke Parks: Background and child acting roles

 Van Dyke Parks was born on January 3, 1943 in Hattiesburg, Mississippi, briefly residing in Lake Charles, Louisiana.
 He is the youngest of four musically inclined brothers, all of whom played brass instruments.
 His father, Richard Parks, a neurologist and psychiatrist mentored by Karl Menninger, was one of the first to integrate African-American patients into a segregated Southern hospital.
 Richard had played in John Philip Sousa's Sixty Silver Trumpets and financed his medical education by leading the dance band Dick Parks and the White Swan Serenaders.
 Van Dyke's mother was a Hebraic scholar.
-Parks began playing clarinet at age four and demonstrated early proficiency on the family piano, which later accommodated eight-handed performances with his brothers.
+Parks began playing clarinet at age four and demonstrated early proficiency on the family piano.